noprompt/meander/doc/operator-overview.md

 ### `find`

-The `find` operator is similar to `search`, however, returns only the first search result.
+The `find` macro is similar to `search`, however, returns only the first search result.
 If it cannot be found, `find` returns `nil`.

 ```clj